Curious4Tech/Curious4Tech/README.md

 </div>

 ## 🚀 About Me
 I'm an **Electrical Engineer** evolving into a **Systems & Cloud Engineer** 🌟 with a passion for cloud technologies, infrastructure automation, and solving complex problems.
 My journey combines hands-on experience in cloud platforms (Azure, GCP), systems administration, and client-facing roles, supported by continuous learning and personal projects.
-I'm certified in Azure and GCP, dedicated to building scalable cloud solutions and contributing to the tech community.
+I'm certified  3X Azure and 1X GCP, dedicated to building scalable cloud solutions and contributing to the tech community.

 ## 🌐 Languages
 - 🇫🇷 French (Native)